the-vindex/auto-order/docs/sql_schema_draft.md

 ![DB Diagram v1](/docs/DB%20diagram%20v1.png)

-PostgreSQL dialect is used, with some assumptions about the data types and constraints.
+PostgresSQL dialect is used, with some assumptions about the data types and constraints.
 ```sql
 /* ---------- ENUM TYPES ---------- */
 CREATE TYPE purchase_reminder_rule_type AS ENUM (